×

 Are common prescription medications available in Uruguay?

 "I was a medical transcriptionist in my former life, so I pretty well know what I need to doctor myself.
 Here, you can get whatever you need if you know the generic drug name and can write it down.
 No prescription needed.
 Ex: I have fibromyalgia and occasionally use a muscle relaxer.
 I go ask for Flogene or Diclofenac, and done.
-Cost is about $10 for 30 tabs," remarked one member in Punta del Diablo.
+Cost is about $10 for 30 tabs," wrote one digital nomad living in Punta del Diablo, Uruguay.

 Connect